laravel/docs/installation.md

 - Tokenizer PHP Extension
 </div>

 > **Note** recent changes to PHP (version 7.2.0 and above) can, in some situations, cause errors and warnings.
-If you want to use PHP 7.2.0 and above, consider using a newer version of PHP.
+If you want to use PHP 7.2.0 and above, consider using a newer version of Laravel.

 <a name="install-laravel"></a>
 ### Installing Laravel